pearcej/cpp4python/_sources/Data_Types_and_Operators/GettingStartedwithData.rst

         main()

-A C++ variable is created when declared with a type on the left-hand side of an assignment statement.
+A C++ variable can be created when declared and initialized with a type on the left-hand side of an assignment statement.
 Assignment statements provide a way to associate a name with a value.
 The variable will hold a piece of data.
 Consider the